cawyse9/Ambient-BD-WP1-DMP/README.md

 Data will be downloaded from the device in *.cwa (Continuous Wave Accelerometry) format and stored on the MU server (Z:\Axivity\cwa_files).
-Accelerometry data will be processed using the R-package GGIR (link) to derive parameters describing sleep and circadian rhythms by running script runGGIR {  }.
-Raw time series data for each participant will be saved in a
+Accelerometry data will be processed using the R-package [GGIR](https://github.com/wadpac/GGIR) to derive parameters describing sleep and circadian rhythms by running script runGGIR {  }.
+Data parameters output from GGIR will be extracted using [VBA scripts] to and access database.
+Raw time series data for each participant will be saved in a folder Z:\Axivity\csv_files, and parameters derived by GGIR for each participant will be stored in a table in csv format in this folder Z:\Axivity\results\GGIR_parameters.
 <br>

 ### Polysomnography